Author Archives: Roofing SEO Webmasters

 Google Remarketing

-On the Google platform, remarketing efforts are set up as campaigns and established through its metrics.
-You can design your remarketing campaign to reflect viewers who searched past keywords, past viewed content, or even website behavior to hone in on the precise audience.
+You can design your remarketing campaign to reflect viewers who searched past keywords, past viewed content, or website behavior to focus on the precise audience.

 You can schedule ads to appear at different stages of the conversion process to offer special deals that encourage goal completion, or they can present information on products and services that your viewers previously accessed.